-Every property owner in Singapore must have had the perennial question lingering when it came to their mortgages – to pay down or not?
+Every property owner in Singapore with a home loan must have had the perennial question lingering when it came to their mortgages – to pay down or not?
 There are various factors to consider when thinking about how to tackle this age-old issue but a few simple points as detailed below can help to provide clarity.

 Did You Know?
 According to OCBC Bank’s latest Financial Wellness Index 2020 survey, 55 per cent of millennials (aged 21-39) are concerned about not being able to afford a house for their own stay.
 Almost 38 per cent (four in 10) individuals who already have mortgage loans have problems paying off loans on time.

 Prepaying your home loan has some benefits.
 Prepaying loans itself is like investing.
 Aside from saving a lot of funds on your interest, prepaying your housing loans early helps diversify your investable funds by using your saved amount in varied investments, which will generate an assured income.

 Furthermore, if you sell your house, it frees up part of your accrued interest.
 Prepaying your loans in simple terms means that instead of making your mortgage payments promptly every month, you pay some of it beforehand.

 Let us put this in simpler terms.
 Assuming you have a mortgage of $500,000, with an interest of 2.5% as well as a remaining loan tenure of 20 years.
 You have spare funds of around $50,000 available, which you are deciding between paying down your mortgage or investing at a yield of 3.5% per annum for 20 years.

 Total earned over 20 years: $85,000 (including principal)

 The clear winner is apparent: if you have an investment option which gives higher interest than your mortgage, it is always a good idea to invest rather than paying down your mortgage loan.